 - For More Information

-We rely on our kidneys and urinary system to keep fluids and natural chemicals in our bodies balanced.
-While a baby is developing in the mother's womb, much of that balancing is handled by the mother's placenta.
-The baby's kidneys begin to produce urine at about 10 to 12 weeks after conception, but the mother's placenta continues to do most of the work until the last few weeks of the pregnancy.
-Wastes and excess fluid are removed from the baby's body through the umbilical cord.
-The baby's urine is released into the amniotic sac and becomes part of the amniotic fluid.
-This fluid plays a role in the baby's lung development.
+The kidneys and urinary system keep fluids and natural chemicals in the body balanced.
+While a baby is developing in the mother’s womb, called prenatal development, the placenta—a temporary organ joining mother and baby—controls much of that balance.
+The baby’s kidneys begin to produce urine at about 10 to 12 weeks after conception.
+However, the mother’s placenta continues to do most of the work until the last few weeks of the pregnancy.
+Wastes and extra water are removed from the baby’s body through the umbilical cord.
+The baby’s urine is released into the amniotic sac and becomes part of the amniotic fluid.
+This fluid plays a role in the baby’s lung development.

-Ureteropelvic junction (UPJ) obstruction.
-The point where the ureter joins the kidney is called the ureteropelvic junction.
-If urine is blocked here, only the kidney swells.
-The ureter remains at a normal size.
-UPJ obstruction usually only occurs in one kidney.
+- Ureteropelvic junction (UPJ) obstruction.
+If urine is blocked where the ureter joins the kidney, only the kidney swells.
+The ureter remains a normal size.
+UPJ obstruction usually occurs in only one kidney.

-Ureterocele.
-If the end of the ureter does not develop normally, it can bulge, creating what is called a ureterocele.
-The ureterocele may obstruct part of the kidney or the bladder.
+- Ureterocele.
+If the end of the ureter does not develop normally, it can bulge, creating a ureterocele.
+The ureterocele may obstruct part of the ureter or the bladder.

 - Prune belly syndrome (PBS).
-Occurring only in boys, PBS causes a baby to have an enlarged abdomen because the normal abdominal wall muscles are missing or very weak.
-The entire urinary tract is enlarged, and both testicles remain inside the body instead of descending into the scrotum.
+PBS is a group of birth defects involving poor development of the abdominal muscles, enlargement of the ureters and bladder, and both testicles remaining inside the body instead of descending into the scrotum.
 The skin over the abdomen is wrinkled, giving the appearance of a prune.
-Most children with PBS have hydronephrosis and VUR.
+PBS usually occurs in boys, and most children with PBS have hydronephrosis—swelling in the kidney—and VUR.

 - Esophageal atresia (EA).
-EA is a birth defect in which the esophagus is incomplete.
-The esophagus is the tube that carries food from the mouth to the stomach.
-About 30 percent of babies born with EA will have problems in other body systems, such as the heart or urinary tract.
+EA is a birth defect in which the esophagus—the muscular tube that carries food and liquids from the mouth to the stomach—lacks the opening for food to pass into the stomach.
+Babies born with EA may also have problems with their spinal columns, digestive systems, hearts, and urinary tracts.

 - Congenital heart defects.
 Heart defects range from mild to life threatening.
 Children born with heart defects also have a higher rate of problems in the urinary tract than children in the general population, suggesting that some types of heart and urinary defects may have a common genetic cause.